 The Brooklyn Review nonfiction section is committed to publishing the work of BIPOC writers and activists as part of our attempt to upturn "the hierarchies of cultural production that have contributed directly to social and systemic determinations of whose lives matter and why” (UChicago English Faculty Statement).

-We are seeking writing that orbits a center throughout the piece and works towards illuminating a transformative truth.
-We love writers writing about writing and pieces that cliff dive into different communities and life experiences.
 Send us an engaged piece of writing that takes chances with its writing style.
 Pieces should not exceed 3500 words.
 We look forward to reading your work!

 About the Editors